 It’s not easy, but try to keep a personal medical journal outlining your symptoms.
 Record your feelings toward your daily activities, any insomnia, appetite changes, energy changes and weight fluctuations.
 Highlight the intensity of your symptoms as well as your medical appointments and treatments.

-Lalande & Company Lawyers have extensive experience in providing representation for disability insurance claims.
+Lalande Personal Injury Lawyers have extensive experience in providing representation for disability insurance claims.
 If you or a loved one is concerned about a denied long-term disability benefit, please do not hesitate to contact us.
 Your insurance policy is designed to protect you.
 We’re here to help ensure that it will.
 Please contact us 24/7 or call us at (905)333-8888, by filling out a confidential contact form, or by chatting with out live agent, 24/7 who will be more than happy to set up an appointment with one of our lawyers.